Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

-Define the regularizer $\varphi_t(\rho)=(1+t\rho)^{-1}$ for $t\geq 0$ as in the proof of Theorem~\ref{ThmRealPrType}, put $\sfp''_m=\rho^{-m}p''_m$ and $\sigma=\tilde s+m-1$, and consider the commutant
+Define the regularizer $\varphi_t(\rho)=(1+t\rho)^{-1}$ for $t\geq 0$ as in the proof of Theorem~\ref{ThmRealPrType}, put $\sfp_0=\rho^{-m}p_0$ and $\sigma=\wt s+m-1$, and consider the commutant

 where $\psi,\psi_0,\psi_1\in\CI_\cl(\R)$ are equal to $1$ near $0$ and have derivatives which are $\leq 0$ on $[0,\infty)$; we will be more specific about the supports of $\psi,\psi_0,\psi_1$ below.
 Let us also assume that $\sqrt{-\psi\psi'}$ and $\sqrt{-\psi_1\psi_1'}$ are smooth in a neighborhood of $[0,\infty)$.
-As usual, we put $\sfH_{p'_m}=\rho^{1-m}H_{p'_m}$.
-We then compute, using $\sfH_{p'_m}\varphi_t=-t\varphi_t^2\sfH_{p'_m}\rho$:
+As usual, we put $\sfH_{\wt p_m}=\rho^{1-m}H_{\wt p_m}$.
+We then compute, using $\sfH_{\wt p_m}\varphi_t=-t\varphi_t^2\sfH_{\wt p_m}\rho$:

-and to compute $a_t H_{p''_m}a_t$, we can use \eqref{EqRadialFiberBdy} to simplify the resulting expression.
+and to compute $a_t H_{p_0}a_t$, we can use \eqref{EqRadialFiberBdy} to simplify the resulting expression.

-To motivate the next step, recall that the objective is to obtain an estimate similar to \eqref{EqAbsorbAtu}; however, since in our situation, the weight $\rho^{\sigma-(m-1)/2}$ can only give a limited amount of positivity at $L_\pm$, we need to absorb error terms, in particular the ones involving $P-P^*$, into the commutator $a_t H_{p_m}a_t$.
+To motivate the next step, recall that the objective is to obtain an estimate similar to \eqref{EqAbsorbAtu}; however, since in our situation, the weight $\rho^{\sigma-(m-1)/2}$ can only give a limited amount of positivity at $L_\pm$, we need to absorb error terms, in particular the ones involving $P-P^*$, into the commutator $a_t H_{p_m}a_t$, where $p_m=p_0+\wt p_m$ is the principal symbol of $P$ and also of $P_m:=P_0+\wt P_m$.
 Thus, consider

 Recall that $t\rho\varphi_t$ is a bounded family of symbols in $S^0$, and we in fact have $|t\rho\varphi_t|\leq 1$ for all $t$.
 We now proceed to prove the first case of the theorem.
-Let us make the following assumptions: \begin{itemize}[leftmargin=\enummargin] \item On $\supp(\psi\circ\rho_0)\cap\supp(\psi_0\circ\sfp''_m)\cap\supp(\psi_1\circ x)$:
+Let us make the following assumptions: \begin{itemize}[leftmargin=\enummargin] \item On $\supp(\psi\circ\rho_0)\cap\supp(\psi_0\circ\sfp_0)\cap\supp(\psi_1\circ x)$:

-The first condition is satisfied at $L_\pm$ by assumption, and the second condition is satisfied close to $Y=\{x=0\}$, since $\rho^{-1}\sfH_{p'_m}\rho=o(1)$ as $x\to 0$ by Riemann-Lebesgue. \item On $\supp d(\psi_1\circ x)\cap\supp(\psi\circ\rho_0)\cap\supp(\psi_0\circ\sfp''_m)$:
+The first condition is satisfied at $L_\pm$ by assumption, and the second condition is satisfied close to $Y=\{x=0\}$, since $\rho^{-1}\sfH_{\wt p_m}\rho=o(1)$ as $x\to 0$ by Riemann-Lebesgue. \item On $\supp d(\psi_1\circ x)\cap\supp(\psi\circ\rho_0)\cap\supp(\psi_0\circ\sfp_0)$:

-The second condition is satisfied close to $Y$, since $x^{-1}\sfH_{p'_m}x=o(1)$ as $x\to 0$. \item On $\supp d(\psi\circ\rho_0)\cap\supp(\psi_1\circ x)\cap\supp(\psi_0\circ\sfp''_m)$:
+The second condition is satisfied close to $Y$, since $x^{-1}\sfH_{\wt p_m}x=o(1)$ as $x\to 0$. \item On $\supp d(\psi\circ\rho_0)\cap\supp(\psi_1\circ x)\cap\supp(\psi_0\circ\sfp_0)$:

-\item On $\supp d(\psi_0\circ\sfp''_m)\cap\supp(\psi\circ\rho_0)\cap\supp(\psi_1\circ x)$:
+\item On $\supp d(\psi_0\circ\sfp_0)\cap\supp(\psi\circ\rho_0)\cap\supp(\psi_1\circ x)$:

 This can be arranged as follows: First, note that we can ensure